 I do love the creative process of writing.
 It never fails to amaze me.

-I also make music, films and was originally a visual orientated artist.
+I also create music, films and was originally a visual orientated artist.
 I am familiar with almost every aspect of creativity and you name it I’ve probably tried it.
 I started making music and painting in my teens and went on to create light shows and kinetic sculptures in my twenties but that was always very hard work; there were no computers in those days.
 I always felt there was something missing.
 It all seemed much too laborious and difficult.
 It is starting to get there now and I am tempted….

 But for me writing is effortless and is constantly full of surprises.
 I am fifty five thousand words into the third book in the Rayman series which is probably over half way through and this morning I finally learned what the book is about.
 That may sound odd but it is the way I work.
 I write using my intuition I don’t know where I’m going.
 It makes it very exciting.
 Writing suites my temperament exactly.
 It is great fun but I didn’t discover it until I was fifty.

 The main reason I had never written was because I’m very dyslexic and right from an early age I was told that I couldn’t.
 The final straw came when my business partner was outraged by an email I had written to our staff.
 He was a writer and we only started working together because I was illustrating one of his books.
 That is a long and complicated story in itself but I wont go there.

 ‘I couldn’t write, shouldn’t write and that if any writing was going to be done he would write it for me.’